 The PSC's normal business hours are from 8-5, Monday thru Friday; however, appointments after 5 p.m. may be arranged.
 The PSC is open year-round.

 Alongside the building is parking for individuals with disabilities.
-Both entrances of the PSC are wheelchair accessible.
+The front entrance of the PSC is wheelchair accessible.
 Additional arrangements could be made as needed.

 No. Please contact the PSC for referrals.